telerik/winforms-docs/controls/gauges/bulletgraph/bulletgraph.md

 ---
 title: Overview
-page_title: Overview | RadBulletGraph
+page_title: Overview - WinForms BulletGraph Control
-description: RadBulletGraph control is a variation of linear gauge.
+description: WinForms BulletGraph control is a variation of linear gauge.
 It combines a number of indicators, as well as the data indicator into one control, which is light weight, easily customizable and straightforward to setup and use.
 slug: winforms/gauges/bulletgraph
 tags: bulletgraph
 published: True